-The living world in which we humans are a part of was shaped over billions of years of evolution.
-Over time, different organisms have adapted genetically via natural selection to different environments: Polar bears are designed to live in a cold, arctic habitat and eat a meat-heavy diet; cows function best when they have access to green, open pastures covered in grass; tigers are morphologically sculpted to eat primarily meat and live in a hot, sunny environment; and so forth.
+The living world that we humans are a part of was shaped over billions of years of evolution.
+As a result of natural selection, organisms are adapted for a particular set of environmental circumstances: Polar bears are designed to live in a cold, arctic habitat and eat a meat-heavy diet; cows function best when they have access to green, open pastures covered in grass; tigers are morphologically sculpted to eat primarily meat and live in a hot, sunny environment; and so forth.

 Why it’s important to know about evolutionary mismatch theory